laravel/bootcamp.laravel.com/resources/docs/creating-chirps.md

 ./vendor/bin/sail artisan migrate
 ```

+> **Warning**
-> *Note* Each database migration will only be run once.
+> Each database migration will only be run once.
 To make additional changes to a table, you will need to create another migration.
 During development, you may wish to update an undeployed migration and rebuild your database from scratch using the `./vendor/bin/sail artisan migrate:fresh` command.

 ## Testing it out